subutai-io/documentation/user/pages/03.software-components/03.management-console/02.get-to-know/docs.md

   * **Send Heartbeat** - Manually sends a heartbeat from your peer to Bazaar to verify that your peer is up and running.
 A confirmation message is displayed to notify you of the successful transmission.
 If the peer is down, the status shows ...
 Register/Unregister - Opens the Peer Registration form or unregisters the peer from Bazaar.
 For more information about peer registration, see Register peers with Bazaar (Using peeros topic link).

+  * **Register/Unregister** - Opens the Peer Registration form or unregisters the peer from Bazaar.

 * **Notifications and logs**
   The Notification bell with a number indicates the presence of notifications or logs.
 These notify you of available updates, task status, and change in Console settings or components.

     💡 If you want to view log details, go to System > Updates.

     Click the bell to display the list of notifications.